lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 ```

 The `poolInfoList` will store the list of  descriptor pools.
 Remember that we will create new pools as long as we exhaust existing ones.
-The `descSetMap` will just contain the references of the descriptor sets to the pool used to create it (using the pool position).
+The `descSetMap` will just contain the references to the descriptor sets to the pool used to create it (using the pool position).
 We
 initialize the `poolInfoList` with one entry.
 Let's review how the `PoolInfo` struct looks like:

 ```zig